phR0ze/tech-docs/src/system/distros/nixos/README.md

 ### System Versions
 NixOS stores the different system versions as links in `/nix/var/nix/profiles`.
 The terminology of `profiles` and alternatly `generations` doesn't really resonate with me so I prefer to call them `system versions`.
-Given that NisOS configurations are declaragive and best practice is to version controll them with git this seems a much more natural fit.
+Given that NisOS configurations are declarative and best practice is to version control them with git this seems a much more natural fit in my opinion.

 **References**
 * [NixOS profiles](https://nixos.org/manual/nix/stable/package-management/profiles.html)